ctn-waterloo/website/ctn_waterloo/content/courses/syde-750/syde-556-course-outline.md

 <li>Questions or solution sets from various types of assessments (e.g., assignments, quizzes, tests, final exams); and</li>
 <li>Work protected by copyright (e.g., any work authored by the instructor or TA or used by the instructor or TA with permission of the copyright owner).</li></ul>

-Course materials and the intellectual property contained therein, are used to enhance a student’s educational experience.
-However, sharing this intellectual property without the intellectual property owner’s permission is a violation of intellectual property rights.
+Course materials and the intellectual property contained therein, are used to enhance a student's educational experience.
+However, sharing this intellectual property without the intellectual property owner's permission is a violation of intellectual property rights.
 For this reason, it is necessary to ask the instructor, TA and/or the University of Waterloo for permission before uploading and sharing the intellectual property of others online (e.g., to an online repository).

 Permission from an instructor, TA or the University is also necessary before sharing the intellectual property of others from completed courses with students taking the same/similar courses in subsequent terms/years.
 In many cases, instructors might be happy to allow distribution of certain materials.
 However, doing so without expressed permission is considered a violation of intellectual property rights.